Is this the Clear? Kinda looks like an empty dining room…

 “Me?”
 I stammer.
 “I’m not a healer.”

-“After you broke the Sytíshí’s Black Weave Dream, you wove us all back into being.
+“After you broke the Sytíshís’ Black Weave Dream, you wove us back into being.
 That’s the only reason we’re still alive.
-You’re a healer, Jon.”
+You’re a healer, Jon, no two ways about it.”

 “Because I plinked some words onto a stolen laptop?”
 My brow wrinkles in confusion.

 “Don’t be reductive.”
-Gyrax waves his hands over Nyanti’s face, causing the air in front of it to glow and brighten.
-“You’ve been writing stories since you were a boy.
+Gyrax waves his hands over Nyanti’s face, causing the air before it to glow and brighten.
+“That was Laiddinic power, honed from the stories you wrote as a boy.
 It was that skill—that ability to create—that saved our lives.
 Literally, in this instance.”

+Literally.
 “Nice entendre,” I say.
-“What do you want me to do?”
+“What should I do?”

 “What can he do?”
 Erany’s face twists in puzzlement.